Virginia

 How to Pronounce Virginia

 Our model has identified 4 different pronunciations for the name Virginia.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 61.0% confident that Virginia is pronounced as ver-JIH-nyuh.
-The next most likely pronunciation is ver-JIH-nee-uh, at 14.6% confidence.
+Our model is 61.0% confident that Virginia is pronounced as ver-JIH-nyuh, which has 3 syllables.
+The next most likely pronunciation is ver-JIH-nee-uh, at 14.6% confidence, with 4 syllables.

 ver-JIH-nyuh (3 syllables)